makerdao/mips/MIP41/MIP41c5-Subproposal-Template.md

 - Why are you proposing to offboard this Facilitator?

+### Powers for Unwinding Plan

+- Please link to the relevant unwinding plan MIP39c3 and the necessary minimum Powers a Facilitator or interim Facilitator must retain (see [MIP41c2](https://github.com/makerdao/mips/blob/master/MIP41/MIP41.md) to conduct unwinding.
+Document how the ex-Facilitator will adjust, transfer, or discontinue ***any or some*** of the following: services, initiatives, assets, infrastructure, subscriptions, and contracts.*
 ### Core Unit ID

 - Please specify the Core Unit ID.